We’re glad you want to volunteer.

 Before you apply, here are some things that are important to think about:

-- Personal stress management is important when working in the field.
-Consider how you handle yourself in stressful situations and if this could impact how you work with children.
+- Flexibility is essential when working in the field.
+Consider how you handle yourself in new, different, or stressful situations and if this could impact how you work with children.

 - The children of Shanti Bhavan have experienced extreme trauma and difficulties.
-Whether it is domestic or sexual violence, loss of immediate family or friends, or being a victim of racism and discrimination, these children have all survived some form of crisis.
+Whether it is a lack of access to nutritious food, loss of immediate family or friends, or being a victim of racism and discrimination, the children have all survived some form of crisis.
 Please consider how the reality of these traumas may affect you, and impact the way you interact with the children.
+We encourage our volunteers to practice self-care throughout their time on campus.

-- Due to a variety of unpredictable factors, you will likely feel uncomfortable at some point in time – whether it’s due to food, conditions, time, or cultural differences.
+- Due to a variety of unpredictable factors, you will likely need to step out of your comfort zone at some point during your time on campus – whether it’s due to food, living conditions, time constraints, or cultural differences.

 - Volunteers are role models for our children.
 No smoking, alcoholic beverages, or illegal substances are permitted on Shanti Bhavan property ever, without exception.